wshon/madedit-mod/README.txt

       4. libunicows: it's optional under WinNT/XP, but required under Win98
       5. Set WXWIN and BOOST to the root directory of your local ones

-P.S.: If you use CVS version of Boost, Boost.Xpressive has been included in the
+P.S.: Please put the debug info(.pdb) under the App directory in case there was a
-      CVS HEAD, or you must get 'xpressive.zip' at: http://www.boost-consulting.com/vault/index.php?directory=Strings%20-%20Text%20Processing
+      crash happened.
+Paste the call stack and open a ticket P.S.: If you use CVS version of Boost, Boost.Xpressive has been included in the CVS HEAD, or you must get 'xpressive.zip' at: http://www.boost-consulting.com/vault/index.php?directory=Strings%20-%20Text%20Processing